 So a decision was taken by the other Mystrys and management to fire him.
 After Witch Girl was recorded, an extensive search and auditioning process was undertaken to find a new drummer.
 Excellent Melbourne musician John Lake was ultimately recruited and he stayed with the band until The Mystrys broke up.

-Unfortunately, The Mystrys were the victims of a real crook in the form of promoter Michael Kopp, who was apparently known to police under many aliases.
-Unbeknown to The Mystrys and the Kontacts, Kopp had set up Orbit literally with $10 in the bank, then proceeded to pay for most of the tour expenses with rubber cheques.
+Unfortunately, The Mystrys were the victims of a real crook in the form of promoter and manager Michael Kopp, who was apparently known to police under many aliases.
+Unbeknown to The Mystrys and the Kontacts, fraudster Kopp had set up Orbit literally with $10 in the bank, then proceeded to pay for most of the tour expenses with rubber cheques.